An RV ventures down a winding highway.

 A bag is tossed during a game of cornhole.

-Games – lawn games, such as ladder ball or bags, are a great way to pass the time while stopped anywhere.
+Games – lawn games, such as ladder balls or bags, are a great way to pass the time while stopped anywhere.

-Umbrella – if you’re RV doesn’t have an awning and you’re in an area without trees, you’ll need to create some shade; what better way than a large beach umbrella.
+Umbrella – if your RV doesn’t have an awning and you’re in an area without trees, you’ll need to create shade; what better way than a large beach umbrella?

 Hammock – a hammock is an excellent way to get a quick nap while being able to maximize shade.

-Bike Rack – if you’re the type that likes to go biking cross-country, a bike rack is a must to provide additional space to haul them.
+Bike Rack – If you’re the type that likes to go cross-country biking, a bike rack is a must to provide additional space to haul them.

-Shop all of your RV needs and essentials from generators to fire pits at Acme Tools.
+Shop for your RV needs and essentials, from generators to fire pits, at Acme Tools.

 What Size Generator Do I Need